All Products

 ALTER INDEX idx ON search_table ADD COLUMNS(password);

-3. Write data to dynamic columns.
+3. Write data to the dynamic column.
 You can write data to the password column only in HexString format.

-4. Query dynamic columns.
+4. Query the dynamic column.
 You can query the password column only when data is stored in HexString format.

 SELECT * FROM search_table WHERE password='ef0011' LIMIT 1;